 Overview

-Whilst merging records for each overlapping attribute, a decision is required on whether to retain the original value or choose to overwrite the values with incoming source information.
+Whilet merging records for each overlapping attribute, a decision is required on whether to retain the original value or choose to overwrite the values with incoming source information.

 This is to ensure a complete and consistent view of all information within the SCV, without impacting the quality of the data by leveraging untrusted source information to overwrite existing data.